-Pressure-redistributing cushions reduce the incidence of sitting-induced pressure injuries in wheelchair users (Brienza, et al., 2010; Geyer, et al., 2001).
+Pressure-redistributing cushions reduce the incidence of sitting-induced pressure injuries in wheelchair users (30).
 Customized/specialty cushions require an evaluation by a PT or OT and a DME vendor/sales representative, to match the appropriate cushion with the individual.
 The vast majority of these surfaces are static and are available in different sizes and thicknesses.

 The static pressure relieving materials are foams, gels, foam/gel combinations, air bladders (e.g. Roho cushions), silicone grids, or layers of honeycomb shaped cells.
 Some seat cushions are filled with multiple small envelopes of air which can be moved around from one section to another to match the individual's needs.
 A dynamic seat cushion is an air cushion which is battery operated and alternates pressure by inflating and deflating air chambers.
 All help lower the risk of PI to an individual.